Tales of the 5th Grade Chaperone

-In the new found era (i.e. my seventh grader would rather be dead than have me around his friends) I squealed with delight when my fifth-grade daughter begged me to chaperone her class field trip.
+In the newfound era (i.e. my seventh grader would rather be dead than have me with his friends) I squealed with delight when my fifth-grade daughter begged me to chaperone her class field trip.
 Yes, there are many other things I’d rather do than ride a school bus (surrounded by lovesick tweens all day), but I plan to savor every last drop of my child still finding my very existence to be socially acceptable.
 For that alone, the day was a success.

 We packed our brown-bag lunches, popped on our hoodies and off to school we went.
 Accidentally leaving my phone at home was a blessing in disguise (after a brief withdrawal and the sad realization that I couldn’t take photos).
 I was present, body and mind!